Baxter or Le Blond Baxter - How can you tell the Difference?

 As the background of this print is quite plain I feel that the removal would have been too obvious on this small print so the answer was to add some shading.
 Luckily for us, this shading comes up high enough on the print so even if the print has been trimmed, so commonly seen on many LBB’s, the top of the shading is still clearly visible.

-As I said, knowing that a Baxter is signed would normally suffice but on this print it is important to know as there is a unique type of fake whereas a Baxter signature has been applied to a LBB and, unlike other fake applied signatures, it initially appears quite genuine.
+As I said, knowing that a Baxter is signed would normally suffice but on this print it is important to know as there is a unique type of fake whereas a fake Baxter signature has been applied to a LBB and, unlike other fake applied signatures, the faker has taken the extra time to try and get it looking right.

 Above - See Saw Margorie Daw - to the left a close up of the George Baxter version fully signed and to the right, a LBB showing the shading to the background, this is an early unsigned, untrimmed version.

-Below - To the right, a genuine Baxter signature, note how the word 'Baxter' is in bold and to the left a LBB, with background shading and an applied fake Baxter signature.
+Below - To the left, a genuine Baxter signature, note how the word 'Baxter' is in bold and to the right a LBB, with background shading and an applied fake Baxter signature.
 Note on this occasion the faker has gone the extra mile and made a rubber stamp particular for this print getting the publishing date correct